 How to Become a Financial Analyst?

 Financial analyst roles are one of the most in-demand positions in the world of finance.
-You require the right mix of education and practical skills to get the role.
+You need the right mix of education and practical financial analyst skills to get the role.

 Most entry-level jobs ask for a degree in finance, economics, accounting, business, or statistics.
 Although some companies consider hands-on experience instead, having a bachelor’s degree gives you a real advantage.